 HB 90:

-Julia reports this bill most likely will not go forward.
+Julia reports this bill most likely will not go forward as another form of homestead exemption expansion is included in the House budget bill.

 HB 93:

 LSC currently drafting sub-bill to incorporate CTAO recommendations prior to 2nd hearing.
 Bill sponsor has heard and attempting to work with CTAO on our concerns.